30-MINUTE MEALS! Get the email series now

 Instructions

-Prepare the crust: Place 26 vanilla sandwich cookies into a food processor and pulse until they become fine crumbs.
-Add 6 tablespoons melted butter and pulse until the mixture resembles wet sand.
-Press evenly into the bottom of a greased 10-inch springform pan so the crust is compact and level.
-Freeze for 15 minutes to firm the base—this helps when you pour the first strawberry layer.
-Dissolve the gelatin: Pour 1 cup boiling water over the 3.3-ounce strawberry gelatin and stir continuously for about 2 minutes until fully dissolved with no grainy bits.
-Let the gelatin mixture cool to warm (not cold) on the counter; do not refrigerate.
-Cooling slightly prevents melting the whipped elements when combined.
-Make the cream cheese base: Beat the softened cream cheese with 3/4 cup granulated sugar until very smooth and free of lumps.
-Scrape the bowl well—creamy texture depends on eliminating lumps.
-Stop and scrape the sides a couple of times to keep things silky.
-Whip the cream: In a chilled bowl, whip 2 cups heavy cream with 1/2 cup powdered sugar until stiff peaks form.
-Stiff peaks will hold shape when the whisk is lifted.
-Divide the whipped cream into two equal portions.
-Combine mixtures: Fold half of the whipped cream into the cream cheese mixture gently to keep it airy.
-Stir the other half into the cooled strawberry gelatin until uniform and slightly thickened.
-Folding rather than beating preserves the light texture of both layers.
-Layer and chill: Pour half of the strawberry gelatin mixture over the chilled crust and spread evenly.
-Freeze for 15 minutes to set this layer.
-Remove from the freezer, spread the cream cheese mixture over the set strawberry layer, then top with the remaining strawberry gelatin mixture.
-Smooth the surface and chill in the refrigerator for at least 4 hours or until ready to serve—overnight is ideal for clean slices.
-Add the crunch and serve: Coarsely crush the remaining vanilla sandwich cookies and the 10 strawberry wafers with a rolling pin in a sealed bag or use a tart shaper.
-If desired, tint a small portion of the crumbs with food coloring for a brighter pink garnish.
-Sprinkle the cookie-cracker mix over the top.
-Pipe thawed whipped topping in swirls if you like before slicing.
+Prepare the crust: Place 26 vanilla cream sandwich cookies in a food processor and pulse until they reach a fine crumb.
+Add 6 tablespoons melted butter and pulse until the mixture resembles damp sand.
+Press the crumbs firmly and evenly into the bottom of a greased 10-inch springform pan to form a compact crust.
+Freeze the crust for 15 minutes to set; chilling prevents the filling from soaking into the crumbs.
+Dissolve the gelatin: Pour 1 cup boiling water over the 3.3-ounce pack of strawberry gelatin and stir briskly for about 2 minutes until completely dissolved.
+Set the gelatin aside to cool at room temperature — do not refrigerate or it will begin to set too quickly.
+Beat the cream cheese: In a mixing bowl, beat two softened 8-ounce bricks of cream cheese with 3/4 cup granulated sugar until completely smooth and free of lumps, scraping down the bowl once or twice.
+Smooth cream cheese ensures a silky filling without streaks.
+Whip the cream: In a separate bowl, whip 2 cups heavy cream with 1/2 cup powdered sugar until stiff peaks form.
+Be careful not to overbeat or the cream can grain; stiff peaks help the filling hold its structure.
+Combine mixtures: Divide the whipped cream in half.
+Fold half the whipped cream gently into the smooth cream cheese to lighten it, then fold the other half of whipped cream into the cooled strawberry gelatin until uniform.
+The folding technique (over-under with a rubber spatula) preserves aeration and gives lightness to the set texture.
+Layer and set: Pour half of the strawberry-gelatin-whipped mixture over the chilled crust and spread into an even layer.
+Freeze for 15 minutes to speed setting.
+Remove from freezer and spread the cream-cheese mixture evenly over the semi-set strawberry layer.
+Top with the remaining strawberry mixture and smooth the surface.
+Chill in the refrigerator for at least 4 hours (longer is fine) until fully set.
+Prepare the crunch topping and finish: Coarsely crush the remaining vanilla cream cookies and the strawberry wafers using a tart shaper or by sealing them in a heavy-duty plastic bag and crushing with a rolling pin.
+(If desired, mix in a few drops of food coloring for a playful hue.)
+Sprinkle the mixed crumbs over the top of the set cheesecake.
+Pipe thawed whipped topping using a pastry bag fitted with a star tip to make decorative accents before serving.
+Strawberry Crunch Cheesecake slice with cookie crumbs

 You Must Know